HarlonWang/AVLoadingIndicatorView/README.md

 ## Introduction
 AVLoadingIndicatorView is a collection of nice loading animations for Android.

-You can also find IOS version of this [here](https://github.com/ninjaprox/NVActivityIndicatorView).
+You can also find iOS version of this [here](https://github.com/ninjaprox/NVActivityIndicatorView).

 ## Demo
 ![](https://github.com/81813780/AVLoadingIndicatorView/blob/master/Demo2.gif)